mmga-lab/milvus-beir/README.md

 - `--collection-name, -c`: Milvus collection name (optional)
 - `--nq`: Number of queries to process in parallel (default: 100)
 - `--nb`: Number of documents to process in parallel (default: 1000)
+- `--concurrency-levels`: Comma-separated list of concurrency levels for QPS measurement (default: "1,2")
-- `--split`: Dataset split to evaluate on (default: test)
+- `--measure-qps`: Flag to enable QPS measurement (default: True)
-  - Available splits: train, test, dev

 The CLI tool will:
-1. Download the specified BEIR dataset
+1. Download and load the specified BEIR dataset
-2. Load the corpus and queries
+2. Initialize the selected search method
-3. Perform retrieval using the selected search method
+3. Perform retrieval and evaluation
-4. Calculate and display evaluation metrics (NDCG@k, MAP@k, Recall@k, Precision@k)
+4. Calculate and display standard metrics (NDCG@k, MAP@k, Recall@k, Precision@k)
+5. Measure and report search performance in QPS (Queries Per Second)

 ## Development